-- Coastal Use Permit (CUP) Management Area

-- o Zone of direct interaction

-- o High level of coastal influence based on the data set evaluation (Score 7-9)

-- Located within the coastal zone

-- Permits would be required for certain activities pursuant to existing regulations as set forth in R.S.
-49§214.30 or revisions thereto
+- Coastal Use Permit (CUP) Management Area - o Zone of direct interaction - High level of coastal influence based on the data set evaluation (Score 7-9) - o Located within, and synonymous with, the regulated coastal zone - Permits would be required for certain activities pursuant to existing regulations as set forth in R.S.
+49§214.30, or revisions thereto

-- Intergovernmental Coordination (IGC) Area

-- o Zone of direct influence

-- o Moderate level of coastal influence based on the data set evaluation (Score 3-6)

-- Located within the coastal zone

-- Consistency determinations would be required for direct actions of governmental bodies pursuant to existing regulations set forth in R.S.
-49 §214.32, or revisions thereto.

-- 0 0 0 0 - Watershed Planning (WSP) Area - o Zone of indirect influence - o Low or no coastal influence based on the data set evaluation (Score 0-2) - o Located outside of the coastal zone but within the identified planning area - Coastal zone management program might choose to participate in coastal planning efforts, with or without contributing funding, if the particular planning effort will have coastal ramifications.
+- Intergovernmental Coordination (IGC) Area - Zone of direct influence - Moderate level of coastal influence based on the data set evaluation (Score 3-6) - o Located within the coastal management area, but outside of the regulated coastal zone - Consistency determinations, pursuant to existing authorities and state law, would be required for major hydrological modifications which are direct actions of governmental bodies - Watershed Planning (WSP) Area - Zone of indirect influence - Low or no coastal influence based on the data set evaluation (Score 0-2) - o Located outside of the coastal management area but within the identified planning area - Coastal zone management program might choose to participate in coastal planning efforts, with or without contributing funding, if the particular planning effort will have coastal ramifications.

-There are potential benefits to an expanded coastal zone.
-Increased planning initiatives in watersheds that are partially within the coastal zone or adjacent to watersheds that touch the coastal zone will strengthen the state's ability to work with local governments to reduce nonpoint source pollution and limit other factors which could potentially affect coastal waters and coastal resources.
+There are potential benefits to an expanded coastal management area.
+Increased planning initiatives in watersheds that are partially within the coastal management area, or adjacent to watersheds that touch the coastal management area, will strengthen the state's ability to work with local governments to reduce nonpoint source pollution and limit other factors which could potentially affect coastal waters and coastal resources.
 Increased oversight in the IGC management area of riparian activities and public works projects that include hydrologic modifications would insure that these activities do not limit the long term planning goals established by the state Master Plan.
 Table 12 lists some potential advantages of being in the coastal zone and Table 13 provides a comparison between the CUP and IGC management areas.